naim195/timetable-generator/README.md

 ## Description

 This project is a Timetable Generator web application built using React.
 It allows users to search for courses by their IDs, select them, and generate a timetable based on the selected courses.
-The generated timetable can be copied to the clipboard for easy sharing and reference.
+The generated timetable can be copied to the clipboard .

 ---